How to induce regularization in linear models: A guide to reparametrizing gradient flow: Introduction

 For sufficiently small step-sizes, the gradient descent trajectory $\w(\t)$ initialized at $\w_0 = \boldsymbol{0}$ converges to the least-square fit $\w_\infty := \lim_{\t\to\infty} \w(\t) = \A^\dagger\y$, which minimizes the $\ell_2$-norm among all solutions of \eqref{eq:LS}.
 Here the matrix $\A^\dagger \in \R^{\M\times \N}$ denotes the Moore-Penrose pseudoinverse of $\A$.
 On the one hand, we know that in general $\w_\infty \neq \w_\star$ if $\M \ll \N$.
 On the other hand, if $\w_\star$ is $s$-sparse\footnote{A vector $\z \in \R^\N$ is called $s$-sparse if at most $s$ of its entries are non-zero.} and $\mathbf A$ behaves sufficiently well with $\M \gtrsim s \log(\N/s)$, signal processing theory \cite{candes2006robust,donoho2006compressed,foucart2013compressed} shows that $\w_\star$ can be uniquely identified from \eqref{eq:CS} by solving the constrained $\ell_1$-minimization problem

-where the $\ell_1$-norm serves as an explicit regularizer for sparsity.
-Recent works \cite{vaskevicius2019implicit,woodworth2020kernel,chou2021more,li2021implicit} proved that instead of solving \eqref{eq:LASSO}, which is convex but non-differentiable due to the $\ell_1$-norm, one can recover $\w_\star$ by solving the overparametrized but unregularized least-squares problem
+where the $\ell_1$-norm serves as an explicit regularizer for sparsity. \revFinal{Recent works \cite{vaskevicius2019implicit,woodworth2020kernel,chou2021more,li2021implicit} proved that instead of solving \eqref{eq:LASSO}, which is convex but nonsmooth due to the $\ell_1$-norm, one can solve the overparametrized objective}